MicrosoftDocs/win32-pr.it-it/desktop-src/lwef/-search-2x-ipropertyfiltercollection-additem.md

 ## <a name="property-value"></a>Valore proprietà

-Restituisce un puntatore all'indirizzo del nuovo filtro.
+restituisce un puntatore all'indirizzo per il nuovo filtro.

 ## <a name="requirements"></a>Requisiti